turingschool/front-end-curriculum/lessons/module-3/promises.md

 ## When to use Promises
 Now that we have a better understanding of how and why to use Promises, what about the when?
 When do you actually want to use a Promise?

 The short answer: whenever you're handed a promise by an API you didn't write, where the author chose to use promises.
 This includes many modern browser APIs such as `fetch`.
+Here's the same example from above, except using the `fetch` API.

 When you read the documentation for a library that uses promises, one of the first sentences will likely say 'this is a promise-based library'.
 There are some APIs that still use callbacks rather than promises (the `geolocation` API, for example).
 You'll want to read the documentation closely to see if the library expects you to use a promise or callback.
 So for once, we don't really have to be in charge of making a decision here -- we can let the tools and technologies we're using dictate whether or not we should be using promises.